Saudi inbound tourism spending rises 8.2% to SAR 92.6B in H1 2024

 *Includes spending by Saudis and non-Saudis residing in the Kingdom

-Minister of Tourism Ahmed Alkhateeb said in July that Saudi Arabia received 60 million tourists in the first half of 2024, whose spending reached about SAR 150 billion, with growth of 10% compared to the same period last year, data available to Argaam showed.
+Minister of Tourism Ahmed Alkhateeb said in July that Saudi Arabia received 60 million tourists in the first half of 2024, with spending reaching about SAR 150 billion, up 10% YoY, data available to Argaam showed.

-In August, the Ministry of Tourism revealed that Saudi Arabia received 109.3 million domestic and inbound tourists, who spent about SAR 255.6 billion in 2023.
+In August, the Ministry revealed that Saudi Arabia received 109.3 million domestic and inbound tourists, who spent about SAR 255.6 billion in 2023.

 Comments {{getCommentCount()}}